wahur666/ConquestFrontierWarsRay-mirror/docs/trim-framework-port-tracker.md

 ## Suggested Next Analysis Order

-1. `Batch 08`
-2. `Batch 01`
+1. `Batch 01`
-3. `Batch 09`
+2. `Batch 09`

 Reason:

-- Batch 08 should follow next while the multiplayer shell split from Batch 07 is still fresh, so networking internals can be mapped against already-observed UI ownership
-- Batch 01 can then tighten bootstrap/config/runtime assumptions after the main UI, media, and networking boundaries are clearer
+- Batch 08 is now observed, so the highest-value remaining pass is Batch 01 to tighten bootstrap/config/runtime assumptions now that the control, screen, media, and networking boundaries are clearer
-- leave leftovers and parser/debug files until the framework/app split is stable enough to avoid churn in the tracker
+- Batch 09 should stay last, because `DumpView.cpp` and `LFParser.cpp` are better evaluated after the framework/app/service split is already more stable
+- this order should reduce tracker churn, because the remaining work is now mostly boundary cleanup rather than discovery of new major surfaces

 ## Tracker Maintenance Rules